The Ultimate Guide to Qualitative Research - Part 2: Handling Qualitative Data

 Workplace management requires a specific coding frame when coding data.
 Photo by Jason Goodman.

-However, as you delve deeper into your data, you realize that these broad categories can be further divided into sub-themes.
+However, as you examine into your data, you might realize that these broad categories can be further divided into sub-themes.
 For example, 'Work environment' could include sub-categories like 'Physical space,' 'Company culture,' and 'Work-life balance.'
 Similarly, 'Management style' might encompass 'Communication,' 'Feedback,' and 'Recognition.'

 The resulting hierarchical coding frame might look something like this: